Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 Valle Verde is an area you want to avoid because it has a rising level of violent and drug-related crimes.

-Red Light Districts are areas where you can find brothels and prostitutes.
+Cancun Red Light District is an area where you can find brothels and prostitutes.

-There are a few areas in the outskirts of Cancun where you can find these activities, but they are not safe areas, and you should avoid seeking them out.
+There are a few areas on the outskirts of Cancun where you can find these activities, but they are not safe, so you should avoid seeking them out.

 As you can see, there are several neighborhoods in Cancun that you should avoid visiting.